Himlung Himal Expedition

 Kathmandu Elevation: 1,350 meters/ 4,429 feet

-Day 28 in your Himlung Expedition will be a leisure day; you can do some sightseeing tours around Kathmandu on this and explore the remaining UNESCO World Heritage Sites that you couldn’t visit on Day 2.
+Day 28 in your Himlung Himal Expedition will be a leisure day; you can do some sightseeing tours around Kathmandu on this and explore the remaining UNESCO World Heritage Sites that you couldn’t visit on Day 2.

 You can also use this day to visit the cultural sites and collect souvenirs as a memoir of your exhilarating Himalayan expedition.
 In the evening, Peak Climbing Nepal will host a farewell dinner to celebrate your successful summit and our affiliation.
 After dinner, you will be dropped off at your hotel for an overnight stay.